 They are not playing for the sweet gear they will receive from Nike or for the sick locker room set ups.
 Take this excerpt from an interview with Bob Semling, the head coach at the University of Wisconsin Stevens Point:

-Playing in division 3 hoops, players can develop a fraternity and life-long friendships with guys who play basketball for the purest reasons.
+Playing in Division 3, players can develop a fraternity and life-long friendships with guys who play basketball for the purest joy.
 If you’ve ever spend time on a team with selfish people or teammates that are only out to further their own agendas, this will no doubt sound refreshing to you.

-Lastly, high school players should know that if they have dreams of playing in the NBA or playing professionally overseas, yes it is possible to do so after playing at the division 3 level.
+Lastly, high school players should know that if they have dreams of playing in the NBA or playing professionally overseas, it is possible to do so after playing at the Division 3 level.

 Does playing division 3 basketball lower your chances of playing in the NBA?
 To be fair, it probably does.
 But to be realistic, that’s like lowering your chances from 0.9% chance to 0.4% or something like that.

 Playing in the NBA is a tall order, regardless of where you go to school.
-Also, there are numerous examples of non-division I players making absolutely tremendous basketball playing careers for themselves after playing division III.
+Also, there are numerous examples of non-division I players making absolutely tremendous basketball playing careers for themselves after playing Division 3.

 I wrote in a past blog post about Jeff Gibbs and his stellar career in Germany and Japan after playing at Otterbein College in Ohio.
 Also, take the example of Andy Panko, who played at Lebanon Valley College in Pennsylvania.

 Bigger isn’t always better!
-High school players should be excited to play division 3 basketball if given the opportunity.
-And if you are a fan and you live in an area where you can go watch a division III basketball game, I strongly encourage you to do so.
+High school players should be excited to play Division 3 basketball if given the opportunity.
+And if you are a fan and you live in an area where you can go watch a Division 3 basketball game, I strongly encourage you to do so.
 You will never see the game played at a purer level!